18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-5-reimbursement.md

 ## YOU'RE DONE!!!

-Your voucher will be reviewed by a member of the 18F travel team within five business days.
+Your voucher will be reviewed by a member of the TTS travel team within five business days.
 They will reach out to you via email should any corrections or clarifications be necessary.

 *Got questions?
 Ask [#travel](https://gsa-tts.slack.com/messages/travel)* or [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov)